-Trends in fish abundance 2002 to 2008:
+Trends in fish abundance:

 In addition to presence/absence data, it is often useful to monitor trends in abundance of selected species that span most or all of the sampling sections.
-Since sampling was initiated in 2002, longnose suckers have been present in all of the sampling sections where fish have been observed, and this species is probably a good choice for monitoring trends in abundance between various sections.
+Since sampling was initiated, longnose suckers have been present in all of the sampling sections where fish have been observed, and this species is probably a good choice for monitoring trends in abundance between various sections.

 In 2005, suckers were most abundant at Lower Area One (Figure 2), which is located above the municipal sewage outfall near Butte.
 However, in 2006 and 2007, sucker abundance decreased noticeably at this site (Figure 2).
 In 2008 sucker density was slightly up from 2007, and this was the first year since sampling was initiated (2005) that the species did not witness a precipitous decline in relative abundance in the section (Figure 2).
+Although CPUE in 2009 was the lowest on record, it was relatively similar to the previous two years.
 The cause of the decline of sucker density between 2005 and 2007 is not well understood, and occurred during the same period when sculpin density was increasing (Appendix 2).